Send to a friend

 However, some academies have managed to improve their gender balance through targeted action.
 South and Central American academies were among the most gender-balanced academies in the world.

 The Brazilian Academy of Sciences has a working group on women in science.
 The Cuban Academy of Sciences, which at 27 per cent has the highest proportion of women in the world, has had such a body since 1999.
 These don’t just promote women entering the academy, but also promote women in science more broadly.
-It is such committees or bodies that the report recommends all science academies form.
-However, many African academies don’t even have permanent secretariats.
-This makes it extremely difficult for them to implement any policies, let alone ones that try to change the culture of the institution.

 What is needed is more support for Africa’s academies.
 There is no doubt that academies play an important role in representing the scientific community to governments, and presenting them with advice on scientific matters.
 Therefore, African governments should support their academies.
 It does not have to be much — just enough to staff a secretariat and manage the academy’s activities.